-As I wrote in this post, I’ve never been one for ordering tense aspects according to their apparent level of difficulty.
+I’ve never been one for ordering tense aspects according to their apparent level of difficulty.

 In terms of giving pupils a chance to acquire the present simple, it doesn’t help that teachers have to cram in the teaching of so many tense aspects across an academic year.
 In his paper, A possible order of teaching English tenses in primary school, Croatian English language lecturer, Jakob Patekar, hits many nails on the head concerning grammar instruction.
 For instance, he doesn’t advocate the teaching of a whole batch of tenses in a single academic year.
 As Patekar writes: “Having spent two years exploring two present tenses, we believe that in year 6 students are ready to move to the past simple.”

 Patekar also aims to draw readers’ attention to the Longman Grammar of Spoken and Written English (LGSWE) and its own corpus (the LSWE Corpus).
 The LGSWE offers its readers insight into statistical data regarding the frequency of a given grammar point.
 This data pertains to four registers: conversation, fiction, news and academic.
-Hence, I believe we should be looking towards the frequency of tenses, as opposed to how “easy” they are, when it comes to creating a spoken English syllabus for intermediate secondary school students.
+Hence, I believe we should be looking towards the frequency of tenses, as opposed to how 'easy' they are, when it comes to creating a spoken English syllabus for intermediate secondary school students.

 Overall, our schools need more people like Mr Patekar to stand up to this craze for cramming so many tenses into a single academic year.
 Personally, I don’t believe that an ideal order for teaching tense aspects exists.
 However, the evidence from corpora suggests that the present simple, past simple and present perfect aspects require sustained exposure over a number of years.
 Let’s move onto that topic now.